Skip to main content

 To claim the credit, a qualified taxpayer must apply to the department of agriculture for a tax credit certificate.
 The department of agriculture will evaluate the application and issue the certificate if the taxpayer qualifies for the tax credit.
 If a tax credit certificate is issued, the qualified taxpayer must attach it to the taxpayer's income tax return and submit it to the department of revenue.

-The aggregate amount of tax credits issued in one calendar year cannot exceed $10 $3 million.
-After certificates have been issued for credits that exceed an aggregate of $10 $3 million for all qualified taxpayers during a calendar year, any claims that exceed the amount allowed are placed on a wait list in the order submitted and a certificate is issued for use of the credit in the next income tax year.
-No more than $5 $2 million in claims shall be placed on the wait list in any given calendar year.
+The aggregate amount of tax credits issued in one calendar year cannot exceed $3 million.
+After certificates have been issued for credits that exceed an aggregate of $3 million for all qualified taxpayers during a calendar year, any claims that exceed the amount allowed are placed on a wait list and a certificate is issued for use of the credit in the next income tax year.
+No more than $2 million in claims shall be placed on the wait list in any given calendar year.

-Only one tax credit certificate may be issued per qualified taxpayer in a calendar year, and the qualified taxpayer claiming the credit may only receive the tax credit for up to 3 income tax years.
+Only one tax credit certificate may be issued per qualified taxpayer in an income tax year, and the qualified taxpayer claiming the credit may only receive the tax credit for up to 3 income tax years.
 No credit may be earned if the qualified taxpayer has received another tax credit, a tax deduction, or a grant related to agricultural land health from any source during the income tax year for which the tax credit is sought.

-The bill appropriates $17,117 to the department of agriculture from the general fund for the 2024-25 state fiscal year for use by the agricultural services division (division).
-To implement the bill, the division may use the appropriation for the conservation services division.
+The act appropriates $17,117 to the department of agriculture from the general fund for the 2024-25 state fiscal year for use by the agricultural services division (division) to implement the act.

 Status